Published on January 13, 2021 by Ashley Rothstein

 If you’d like to read more about my journey with salt and electrolytes, check out this post here.
 Animal-Based 30 food list

 Many skincare and household products contain harmful ingredients that are endocrine disrupters and can mess with all sorts of bodily functions and processes.

-Check out this post to learn how you can replace your everyday household items with better animal-based alternatives and this post to learn about a transformative experience I had with lard-based shampoo.
+Check out this post to learn how you can replace your everyday household items with better animal-based alternatives, this post to learn how to detoxify your home from harmful substances, and this post to learn about a transformative experience I had with lard-based shampoo.

 Do not underestimate the importance of stress management

 Stress management is huge.
 It is arguably just as important (if not more important) than eating well.

 I think this is the piece many people miss, largely because stress is a big, bad, abstract monster.
 We all know we have it, but we don’t really know what to do with it.
 It’s much easier to just control what goes into your mouth.

 If you live a life of high demands or if you have a history of trauma, you probably chronically live in “fight-or-flight.”
 Aka: with your sympathetic nervous system constantly engaged.